Blue–Gray Football Classic: History

 The game was slow to desegregate.
 In 1963, NBC, which had televised the game for much of its run, dropped it from the schedule when the Lions Club refused to integrate it.
 The game desegregated in 1965, which in turn convinced CBS to carry a telecast.
 From then on, the Classic showcased many African American stars from smaller, lesser-known schools (including many historically black colleges and universities).
 Jerry Rice played in the 1984 game and was named the Most Valuable Player.

+However, civil rights leaders complained that forcing African-American players from southern colleges and universities to represent the former Confederacy was both insensitive and offensive.
+Also in the late 1960s, as a result of growing public dissension over the Vietnam War, peace activists decried the contest as glorifying war and militarism.
+A large sit-in for peace was staged before the 1969 game that effectively blocked the gates at the stadium which resulted in protesters being forcibly removed, brutally beaten and arrested by the police.
+The start of the game was delayed for over an hour, and only part of the game was televised.
+For the next three years, troops of the Alabama National Guard were deployed to the stadium to keep order, on the orders of Governor George Wallace.

 The Classic also made many concessions to make it more television-friendly.
 In 1975, Mizlou Television Network, which carried the game that year, cut three minutes off the game clock by shortening the first quarter to 12 minutes long.
 The Classic's committee, angered by the change (and an accusation that the clock had been slowed to allow a game-winning rally), asserted control over the game clock for future games so that such an incident could not happen again.
 The game also used a "rally rule": after either team scored (by way of safety, touchdown, field goal, or returning blocked PAT attempts), if one of the two teams was losing by ten or more points, they would receive the kickoff, in order to keep the game close and prevent the loss of viewership which often occurs in lopsided games.
 From 1979 onward (and occasionally before that), the game was played on Christmas Day, which may have tended to limit the live attendance, but ensured it was on television at a time when potential viewership was great.